CBIIT/bento-mdf/README.md

            - <propname1>
            - <propname2>
            - ...

-The `Handle` value is intended to be a short, human-readable moniker for the model described in the document.
-It should be easy to compute with, e.g., contain no spaces and not start with a numeral.

-The `URI` value If present, this should be a resolving URL that can provide further detailed information about the model described in the MDF instance.
-Ideally, it should be the base URL for a terminology server (like the Simple Terminology Server), that can be concatenated with path information in the MDF to return relevant details.

-In particular, an enumerated value set can be included "by reference" in the MDF, using a path.
-Joining the URL value and the path value with a backslash should create a url that can return the actual list of enumerated values.

 The `UniqueKeys` key points to an array of arrays.
 Each bottom-level array is a list (which can be of length 1) of node property